Pipe Dream (musical): Reception and aftermath

 Publicly, Hammerstein accepted blame for himself and Rodgers, and stated that had the musical been produced by anyone else, "we'd say that these are producers we wouldn't like to work with again".
-According to Cy Feuer, Hammerstein privately blamed him and Martin, telling them, "We believed your pitch and we went and did something we were never cut out to do and we should never have done it.
+According to Cy Feuer, Hammerstein privately blamed him and Martin, telling them, "We believed your pitch and we went and did something we were never cut out to do and we should never have done it."
+In 2011, Smithsonian Magazine ranked Pipe Dream as #1 among the all-time Broadway flops.

 According to author Frederick Nolan, who chronicled the works of Rodgers and Hammerstein, Pipe Dream "cost them a fortune".
 Rodgers later stated it was the only one of their works he truly disliked; that if you start with a bad idea, everything is marred by that: "We shouldn't have been dealing with prostitutes and tramps."
 Rodgers also blamed the casting of Traubel, whom he considered wrong for the part.
 Hammerstein's grandson, Oscar A. Hammerstein, in his book about his family, agreed with Rodgers's view of Traubel—"too much Brunhilde,[sic] not enough Miss Kitty [the barkeeper on Gunsmoke]".
 The elder Hammerstein's biographer, Hugh Fordin, tied the failure of the play to the lyricist's prudery: